 Here are the details:

 - Earn 60,000 Chase Ultimate Rewards® points after reaching the minimum spending requirement of $4,000 in the first 3 months the account is open.
-Plus, get up to $300 in Chase TravelSM statement credits in the first year of account opening for any purchases made on Chase TravelSM.

 - You’ll earn at least 4,000 points for your $4,000 worth of spending, making the bonus & spend worth at least 64,000 points